Stwissel/presentations2/developerworkstation/slides/index.md

+## The beginner's guide

+to the

-# The beginner's guide to the developer's workstation
+# developer's workstation

-You shalt master your device: file system, tools, scripts, version control
+You shalt master your device:<br />file system, tools, scripts, version control

 An opinionated guide